adamhaafiz/adamhaafiz.com/_posts/2017-09-10-how-this-website-works.md

 ## Success!

 The fact that you're reading this now means that I've set up this website correctly.
 Hooray!
-However, in the process of getting it set up I found myself blindly following guides without really knowing that I was doing.
+However, in the process of getting it set up I found myself blindly following guides without really knowing what I was doing.
 I figured that writing down how the website works would be a good way to educate myself as well as anyone else who was curious about this sort of thing.

 ## What You're Reading